hleroy/stable-diffusion-webui-docker/README.md

 LETSENCRYPT_EMAIL=username@yourdomain.com
 ```

+Before proceeding, ensure that your DNS settings are correctly configured to point your domain (e.g., sd.yourdomain.com) to the IP address of your cloud server.
+This step is crucial for Let's Encrypt to verify your domain and issue a SSL certificate.

 Create `.htpasswd` file to setup HTTP basic auth to protect the Web UI:

     $ htpasswd -c .htpasswd username